 15-year-old Times Square shooting suspect taken into custody in Yonkers

+Editor's Note 2/10/24 -- Police charged 15-year-old Jesus Alejandro Rivas-Figueroa as an adult after this story was filed.
+Click here to read more.

-NEW YORK -- A teenager was arrested Friday in connection with a shooting which wounded a tourist in New York City's Times Square Thursday night.
+NEW YORK -- A teenager was arrested Friday in connection with a shooting that wounded a tourist in New York City's Times Square on Thursday night.

 It was a manhunt for most of the day before U.S. Marshals found the 15-year-old at a home on Saratoga Avenue in Yonkers.